activist-org/activist/README.md

 > Linking events and organizations to decision making.

-Users will be able to subscribe for updates on events and organizations that work in relation to legislation and elections.
-The plan for this feature is that it will be based on data from [Wikidata](https://www.wikidata.org), with open data generating the vote pages that our community then maintains.
+Users will be able to subscribe for updates on events and organizations that work in relation to legislation and elections. this feature will be based on data from [Wikidata](https://www.wikidata.org), with open data generating the vote pages that our community then maintains.

 <a id="securely-hosted"></a>